PavelMakei/task4/README.md

-This project is a final task on a cource JAVA WEB by EPAM.
+This project is a final task on a cource JAVA WEB (powered by EPAM)